Maksydenko/Practices/README.md

     To check your implementation you can use strings from [here](https://en.wikipedia.org/wiki/Palindrome#Famous_palindromes).

-    The script has to ignore special characters, whitespaces and different cases
+    The script has to ignore special characters, whitespaces and different cases.

-3. Implement a script which works the same as str.split
+3. Implement a script which works the same as str.split.

     Note:

-    Usage of str.split method is prohibited
+    Usage of str.split method is prohibited.

 4. Implement a script which returns the longest word in the given string.